Best Options Strategy In A Sideways Market

 The Offset Units strike price of long call (+CE) should be above the short call (Deep OTM), similarly strike price of long put (+PE) should be below short put (Deep OTM).

-Short Straddle and Iron Butterfly can be used when we are pretty much confident that underlying is going to be remain at around current market price only, that can be analyse through the our Trading in the Zone course or through any other technical analysis.
+Short Straddle and Iron Butterfly can be used when we are pretty much confident that underlying is going to be remain at around current market price only, that can be analyze through the our Trading in the Zone course or through any other technical analysis.

 Short Straddle is used when the market is sideways and we are expecting the price to be remains around current market price only in upcoming days.
 The strategy can be initiate by selling a call and a selling a put (Both Anchor Units).